flylb1/TSParser/README.md

 Change the syntax makes analysis results at the same time change.
 Syntax file locate: %INSTALL_DIR%\syntax, User can modify these syntax files outside system.

-We already ingrated bellow SPEC,The main job is to copy syntax from SPEC and paste it into the system
+We already integrated bellow SPEC,The main job is to copy syntax from SPEC and paste it into the system
   * 13818
   * 300468
   * 102809